In a first, leading Republicans call Biden president-elect | Federal News Network

-WASHINGTON (AP) — For the first time, a groundswell of leading Republicans said Monday that Democrat Joe Biden is the winner of the presidential election, essentially abandoning President Donald Trump’s assault on the outcome after the Electoral College certified the vote.
+The Senate leader’s speech followed a groundswell of leading Republicans who have now said that Biden is the winner of the presidential election, essentially abandoning Trump’s assault on the outcome after the Electoral College on Monday confirmed Biden’s victory.

+McConnell prefaced his remarks with sweeping praise for what he characterized as Trump’s “endless” accomplishments during four years in office.
+He said Trump delivered on a promise to “shake up Washington,” and cited the president’s nomination and Senate confirmation of three Supreme Court justices, among other accomplishments.
+The leader said Trump and Vice President Mike Pence “deserve our thanks.”

+For his part, Trump continued to push his baseless claims of “voter fraud” in a new tweet on Tuesday.

+Senate Democratic leader Chuck Schumer said now that McConnell has spoken, “enough is enough.”

+Trump should “end his term with a modicum of grace and dignity,” Schumer said.

-With states affirming the results, the Republicans faced a pivotal choice – to declare Biden the president-elect, as the tally showed, or keep standing silently by as Trump wages a potentially damaging campaign to overturn the election.
+With states having affirmed the election results, the Republicans faced a pivotal choice — to declare Biden the president-elect, as the tally showed, or keep standing silently by as Trump waged a potentially damaging campaign to overturn the election.

-Senate Majority Leader Mitch McConnell, R-Ky., was quiet on the issue Monday.
-But a number of senators said the time has come.
+As the Electoral College voted on Monday, giving Biden a clear majority, GOP senators began speaking up.

-“At some point you have to face the music,” said Sen. John Thune of South Dakota, the second-ranking GOP leader.
+“At some point you have to face the music,” said Sen. John Thune of South Dakota, the NO. 2 GOP leader.
 “Once the Electoral College settles the issue today, it’s time for everybody to move on.”

-Texas GOP Sen. John Cornyn said barring further legal challenges it appears Biden will be president.

-“That’s sort of the nature of these elections.
-You got to have a winner.
-You got to have a loser,” Cornyn said, adding that once Trump’s legal arguments are exhausted, “Joe Biden’s on a path to be president of the United States.”

 The turnaround comes nearly six weeks after Election Day.
-Many Republicans have ridden out the time in silence, enabling Trump to wage an unprecedented challenge to the nation’s cherished system of voting.
+Many Republicans rode out the time in silence, enabling Trump to wage an unprecedented challenge to the nation’s cherished system of voting.

 Some GOP lawmakers have vowed to carry the fight to Jan.
 6 when Congress votes to accept or reject the Electoral College results.
 Others have said Trump’s legal battles should continue toward resolution by inauguration day, Jan.
 20.